Weakly Supervised 3D Open-vocabulary Segmentation: Implementation Details

 \subsection{Hyperparameters}

 We set $\tau=0.2$ to get the shaper segmentation probability distribution $\Acute{P}$.
 The offset $b$ is set to $0.7$ to measure the similarities of the DINO features, meaning that two DINO features are considered similar if their cosine similarity is larger than $0.7$, and different if less than $0.7$.
 We use 3 scales of CLIP features, and the patch sizes of each scale are set as $s/5, s/7,$ and $s/10$, where $s$ is the smaller value in the width and height of the input image $I$.
 In the ablation studies, we use $s/7$ as the patch size of the single-scale CLIP feature input.
 The weights associated with similar and dissimilar DINO features in $\mathcal{L}_{FDA}$ are set as $\lambda_{pos}=200$ and $\lambda_{neg}=0.2$ by default.
+In certain scenes, we find that setting $\lambda_{neg}$ to 0.22 or 0.18 can produce better results.
 We use ViT-B/16 CLIP model to extract the image and text features and use version 1 dino\_vitb8 model to extract the DINO features because it employs the smallest downsampling factor of 8 which is advantageous for high-precision segmentation.